Best Grammar Practices for Technical Writing: That vs. Which

 If grammar terms like restrictive clauses and relative pronouns make your eyes glaze over, you’re not alone.
 Here’s a nifty, alternative way to help you use “that” and “which” correctly.
 If you would naturally put a comma before and after the clause, then it’s a nonrestrictive clause, and you need to use “which.”
 If, however, you wouldn’t put commas around it, then it’s a restrictive clause and you should use “that.”

-Exceptions to the Rule
+Technical writing example: Exceptions to the rule

 There are, of course, exceptions to the rule.
 Many writers will interchange “that” and “which” if repetition becomes an issue.
 Take, for example, the classic “That which doesn’t kill you makes you stronger.”
 Technically, it’s incorrect.
 But, I think you’ll agree, “That that doesn’t kill you makes you stronger,” just sounds wrong.

-Watch this space for more quick and dirty grammar tips.
+Head over to the grammar section of our blog for more quick and dirty grammar tips.